 It was not an easy task.
 The Gita had to pick up scattered and heterogeneous material to reconcile the irreconcilable tendencies of that age and to present a unified view of life.
-Little wonder that the attempt has appeared to the Western scholars as (no better than an 'ill...assorted cabinet of primitive philosophical opinions.'()
+Little wonder that the attempt has appeared to the Western scholars as <a href="mailto:no better than an 'ill...assorted cabinet of primitive philosophical opinions."
+(1)

 There were the Vedas with their belief in multiple divinities; there were the Upanisads with their revolt against the ritualism of the Vedas and their anthropomorphic conception of gods; there was the doctrine of renunciation; and finally there were the Sanikhya and the Yoga principles.
-And if we add to them the heretical tendencies, particularly those represented by Buddhism, we realize how confusing the situation .was and what an uphill task Lord Krsna had before him It would be futile to look for a consistent and neat metaphysical system in the Gita, for the Gita is not primarily a book of recondite and abstruse thinking, written with the object of presenting a world...view.
+And if we add to them the heretical tendencies, particularly those represented by Buddhism, we realize how confusing the situation was and what an uphill task Lord Krsna had before him

+It would be futile to look for a consistent and neat metaphysical system in the Gita, for the Gita is not primarily a book of recondite and abstruse thinking, written with the object of presenting a world...view.
 It has a much loftier purpose, which is to relate the broad principles of metaphysical reality to the fundamental aspirations of mankind.
-This is not accomplished through abstract reasoning which only a few can understand but by selecting a specific situation involving a moral dilemma and pointing out how it ...is overcome who felt reluctant to start the battle seeing on both sides his friends, relations, and teachers who were likely to be killed in the event of a war.
+This is not accomplished through abstract reasoning which only a few can understand but by selecting a specific situation involving a moral dilemma and pointing out how it is overcome.

+The occasion was a battle between the Kauravas and the Pandavas.
+The latter were led by Arjuna whose spirits were unmanned and who felt reluctant to start the battle seeing on both sides his friends, relations, and teachers who were likely to be killed in the event of a war.
 At this juncture his charioteer who was none other than Lord Krsna himself addressed to him the Song Celestial, propounding to him as well as to the whole of mankind the Yoga of selfless .(action (karma...yoga